 The Work Exchange

 Imagine -- for example, as a team manager -- the possibility of tapping into a virtual work exchange throughout your enterprise, or even across enterprise boundaries with people around the world who have unique skills in order to draw talents as and when needed to get your work, thereby beating the limitations of existing traditional staffing models.
-The Work Exchange is a social business platform that achieves that vision using market mechanisms.
-The system enables fast and scalable design of work requests by componentizing units of tasks as service requests, uses market-based matching mechanisms – producer selection, bids, auctions and contests, and adopts social identity for expertise recognition, social reputation management, and reward.
+This project, the Work Exchange, is a social business platform that allows you to achieve this vision.
+The system enables fast and scalable design of work requests by componentizing units of tasks as service requests, and employs market-based matching mechanisms, social identity for expertise recognition, social reputation management, and reward.

-From a research point of view, the project explored a deeper understanding of human experience at work, and involved in-depth analyses of organizational work practices, user-centered research and design, service system modeling, and concept development.
+From a research point of view, the project explored a deeper understanding of human experience at work, and involved in-depth analyses of organizational work practices.
+It involves user-centered research, service system modeling, and concept development.

 The Work Exchange was deployed for pilot use at IBM's Global Organizational Change Management Unit with hugely successful results.